Nick's Picks

 Café Mémé

 My take: Small bistro in Prati on Via degli Scipioni, a ten minute walk from the Vatican.
-Skip the espresso and cornetto routine here and go for the eggs, bagels or avocado toast instead.
-Good coffee, outdoor seating, and a good start before a Vatican or Castel Sant'Angelo morning.
+Most Italian breakfasts are an espresso and a cornetto on the go, but this place actually does a traditional Western breakfast, eggs, bagels, or avocado toast.
+Good coffee, outdoor seating, and an easy start before a Vatican or Castel Sant'Angelo morning, walk over the Ponte Sant'Angelo to get there for the Bernini angels.

 Coffee & Breakfast